bogind/bogind.github.io/projects.md

 [GitHub](https://github.com/bogind/qgs_sound_effects)
 [QGIS Hub](https://plugins.qgis.org/plugins/qgs_sound_effects/)

-A (silly) plugin that adds sound effects to QGIS to make work less boring.
+Started out as a silly plugin that adds sound effects to QGIS to make work less boring.
+Since then it evolved to include processing algorithms that can be integrated to play sound effects, audio files and even text-to-speech in your QGIS models.
+It is still a young project, but has also come a long way since it started.
+You can hear me talk about it on the July 2024 QGIS Open Day:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z_H1oG6lfEg?si=sq22ac8lUs1q94Ah" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Israeli Open Data Loader